belenbarbed/EE2-Databases/CW_1/README.md

 To test your answer against the Postgres version of the database, you should run the command:

-psql −h db.doc.ic.ac.uk −d familyhistory −U lab −W −f db_2017_cw1.sql
+psql −h db.doc.ic.ac.uk −d family_history −U lab −W −f db_2017_cw1.sql

 Note that 60% of the marks will be awarded for correctness, and 40% of the marks for style, including how consise the queries are, appropriate use of indentation, use of Capital letters for